-Performing pelvic floor muscle exercises after prostate surgery is vital to your recovery as it is these muscles that help control your bladder.
+Performing pelvic floor muscle exercises before and after prostate surgery is vital to your recovery as it is these muscles that help control your bladder.
 Doing these exercises straight after surgery - whilst a urinary catheter is in place - can irritate the bladder and cause discomfort.
-It is therefore recommended that you do not do any exercises during this time.
+It is therefore recommended that you do not do any pelvic floor muscle exercises during this time.
 However, once the catheter is removed you may start the pelvic floor exercises straight away.

 You may also want to see:

-- Continence and prostate: a guide for men undergoing prostate surgery
+- Prostate and continence: a guide for men undergoing prostate surgery

 - The prostate and bladder problems

 - After dribble: a common problem for men